Parenting in KFL&A

 • Cooked veggies and fruit like sweet potato, broccoli, and apples.

-• Grated foods like carrot, cheese, and tofu.
+• Grated foods like carrot, pear, cheese, and tofu.

 • Lumpy foods like mashed black beans or cooked meat and chopped cooked egg.